didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 ---
 template: post
-title: 'How to keep learning while working, Part 3: The learning tax approach'
+title: "How to keep learning while working, Part 3: The learning tax approach"
 slug: how-to-keep-learning-while-working/the-learning-tax-approach
 draft: true
 date: 2021-07-02T15:43:02.683Z
-description: >-
-  While searching for an approach to keep learning while working, I got the idea of making my employer or clients pay me a learning tax to get better at serving them.
+description: While searching for an approach to keep learning while working, I got the idea of making my employer or clients pay me a learning tax to get better at serving them.
 In this article, I share what I discovered by adopting this approach, the impact it had on projects I working on and the difficulties I ran into while using it.
 category: How to keep learning while working
 tags:
   - Personal development